Taming-the-BEAST/Molecular-clock-dating-and-modelling-rate-variation/README.md

 </figure>
 <br>

 Once LogCombiner has terminated, you will have a file containing 18,000 trees that can be summarised using TreeAnnotator.
-TreeAnnotator takes a collection of trees and summarises them by identifying the topology with the best support, calculating clade posterior probabilities, and calculating 95% credible intervals for node-specific parameters.
-We will generate a maximum-clade-credibility tree, which is the topology with the highest product of clade posterior probabilities across all nodes.
+TreeAnnotator takes a collection of trees and produces a summary so that we can interpret the results more easily.
+There are various ways to summarise the collection of sampled trees, but here we will use an estimate based on conditional clade distributions (using the clade frequencies in the sampled trees).
+A description of how this “CCD0” tree is computed can be found on the [BEAST2 website](http://www.beast2.org/2025/03/01/CCD0-revisited.html).

 > Open the program **TreeAnnotator**.
 Since we already discarded a set of burn-in trees when combining the tree files, we can leave **Burn in percentage** set to **0**.
-For the **Target tree type**, choose **Maximum clade credibility tree**.
+For the **Target tree type**, choose **MAP (CCD0)**.
 For **Node heights**, choose **Common Ancestor heights**.
 For **Input Tree File**, choose your combined file `passerines_UnlinkedClocks.combined.trees`.
 Then name the **Output File** `passerines_UnlinkedClocks.summary.tree` and click **Run**.

 ### Visualising the dated tree

-The tree file produced by TreeAnnotator contains the maximum clade credibility tree and is annotated with summaries of the various parameters.
+The tree file produced by TreeAnnotator contains the CCD0 tree and is annotated with summaries of the various parameters.
 The summary tree and its annotations can be visualised in the program FigTree.

 > Execute **FigTree** and open the file `passerines_UnlinkedClocks.summary.tree`.